Haider-Aleee/DevOps-Assignment3-Automating-Deployment-of-a-Full-Stack-App/DEPLOYMENT.md

 The backend server will:
 - Serve the React app from `Frontend/build/` on the root route (`/`)
 - Serve API endpoints at `/api/carts/:id`
-- Run on port 3000 (or PORT environment variable)
+- Run on port 80 (or PORT environment variable, defaults to 3000 in development)

 ### 4. Environment Variables